-7(right)).
-We limited the time to achieve each task to either two minutes (task 1, 2, 4, and 5), or 4 minutes (task 3 and 6).
+(Figure 5(bottom row)).
+We limited the time to achieve each task to either two minutes (tasks 1, 2, 4, and 5), or 4 minutes (tasks 3 and 6).

 In order to mask out learning effects, half of the subjects started with the foot pedals, and half of the subjects started with the buttons on the props.